 It was essential to keep the picture simple in tone.
 “The fewer tones the simpler and better your pictures,” Pyle said.
 Sometimes he unified shapes by connecting them with an enveloping shadow; sometimes the light areas spilled over into one another.
 Pyle recommended lightening the light areas and darkening the dark areas, so that the lights and darks were distinct and merged to make larger tonal shapes.
 By deliberately placing two shapes of similar value adjacent to each other, the shapes formed a larger unit.
 “Put your white against white, middle tones (groups) against grays, black against black, then black and white where you want your center of interest,” Pyle advised.
 “This sounds simple, but is difficult to do.”

-In the case of The Fight on Lexington Common, April 19, 1775 (1898, fig. 7), for example, the white crossbelt over the shoulder of the running minuteman blends into the white sleeve of the figure behind him, while his brown breeches and coat form a larger unit with the legs of the figures behind.
+In the case of The Fight on Lexington Common, April 19, 1775, for example, the white crossbelt over the shoulder of the running minuteman blends into the white sleeve of the figure behind him, while his brown breeches and coat form a larger unit with the legs of the figures behind.
 To concentrate attention on the face of the running figure, Pyle sharply contrasted the black tricorn hat atop the figure’s head with the white shirt behind it.
 The head becomes even more of a focal point because of the way the lines of two musket barrels radiate from that point of the picture.

 This careful arrangement benefits the storytelling in two ways.
 First, it directs the viewer’s attention to the narrative focus of the picture without the distraction of trivial details.
 And, second, it allows the picture to be read from quite a distance, even if reproduced at a small size.
 Pyle recommended establishing the tonal structure of the picture immediately in the painting process: “After the first half-hour of work,” he said, “your lay-in should kill at a hundred yards.”

 The Lexington illustration demonstrates another design strategy.
 Pyle arranged the group of soldiers on the left into a dense cluster, with detail layered upon detail, while leaving large areas of the ground and the sky open.
-This clustering principle, which Pyle called “the elaboration of groups,” can also be seen in Extorting Tribute from the Citizens (1905, fig. 8).
+This clustering principle, which Pyle called “the elaboration of groups,” can also be seen in Extorting Tribute from the Citizens.
 In front of the arch, a crowd of faces contrasts with the blank walls nearby.

 Pyle ruthlessly removed any element in a picture that was not essential to conveying the story.
 “They will never shoot you for what you leave out of a picture,” he once said.
 His reductive instinct sometimes gnawed for years on a picture until it stripped the idea to the bone.
-The full-color oil painting Marooned (1909, fig. 11), for example, was preceded by a black-and-white composition in oil (1887, fig. 10), which Pyle had created to illustrate his own pirate story.
+The full-color oil painting Marooned, for example, was preceded by a black-and-white composition in oil, which Pyle had created to illustrate his own pirate story.
 As the visual idea matured in his mind, he took away the gun, made both the near waves and the far sea smaller, and reduced the size of the hat, the sash, and, most importantly, the figure itself.
 “He teaches the necessity of elimination,” said a student.
 “That is, after a composition is once created the eliminations are more important than the additions.”
 The power of subtraction echoed through Pyle’s student N.C.
-Wyeth to Wyeth’s son Andrew, who expressed the belief that an element removed from a picture still remains as a phantom presence.
+Wyeth to his son Andrew Wyeth, who expressed the belief that an element removed from a picture still remains as a phantom presence.

 By grouping, clustering, and eliminating elements, Pyle pushed every picture toward extremes.
 “If you’re painting a sky full of birds, or a garden of flowers, or any objects—show one or a thousand,” he urged his students.
 “If an object in the foreground of your picture looks too big, make it bigger.
 If it looks too small, make it smaller.”